 - 4. Several aspects of North Carolina's cumbersome absentee vote-by-mail regime are unconstitutional because they will require Plaintiffs to risk exposure to COVID-19 and to violate public health social distancing requirements in order to successfully vote by mail.
-For example, North Carolina requires mail-in absentee voters to complete the ballot in the presence of one witness or a notary.
-To comply, voters like Plaintiff Lelia Bentley will need to expose themselves to individuals outside of their household, thereby risking their health.
-The witness requirement thus creates a severe and unjustified burden on the right to vote of people like Plaintiff Bentley. - 5.
+For example, North Carolina requires mail-in absentee voters to complete the ballot in the presence of two witnesses or a notary.
+To comply, the Individual Plaintiffs will need to expose themselves to individuals outside of their household, thereby risking their health.
+The two-witness requirement thus creates a severe and unjustified burden on Plaintiffs' right to vote. - 5.
 Finally, certain restrictions on the administration of in-person voting, both during the one-stop absentee voting period (known more commonly as "early voting" and so identified hereinafter) and on Election Day, will produce unsafe conditions for voters.
 For example, North Carolina requires each county to maintain uniform hours across all early voting sites, regardless of the capacity and demand at each site.
 This statutory requirement, recently added in June 2018, resulted in a significant reduction in early voting sites in the 2018 general election by inflating costs through the addition of unnecessary hours.
 This will likewise result in reduced sites and days for early voting in the upcoming 2020 general election because counties will have to close numerous early voting sites to comply with the law and still stay within their budgets.
-On Election Day, moreover, all poll workers must reside in the county where they serve, with at least one poll worker from the precinct.
-This "home-county" requirement will exacerbate shortages of poll workers and lead to precinct consolidation.
-Both the uniform-hours requirement for early voting sites and the home-county requirement for Election Day poll workers will produce unsafe conditions by reducing the number of sites in which voters can cast an in-person vote, which will, in turn, result in long lines and large crowds, as seen in the recent Wisconsin and Georgia primary elections.
-Further, it is not possible for a state like North Carolina where historically, the vast majority of voters choose to cast their ballot in person-to shift entirely to vote-by-mail methods in mere months.
+On Election Day, moreover, a majority of poll workers must reside in the precinct where they serve.
+This "home precinct" requirement will exacerbate shortages of poll workers and lead to precinct consolidation.
+Both the uniform-hours requirement for early voting sites and the home-precinct requirement for Election Day poll workers will produce unsafe conditions by reducing the number of sites in which voters can cast an in-person vote, which will, in turn, result in long lines and large crowds, as seen in the recent Wisconsin primary election.
+Further, it is not possible for a state like North Carolina-where historically, the vast majority of voters choose to cast their ballot in person-to shift entirely to vote-by-mail methods in mere months.
 North Carolina simply lacks the infrastructure necessary to conduct an election predominantly by mail without overwhelming both county election administration systems and the local U.S. Postal Service infrastructure.
 Immediate steps must be taken to ensure that in-person voting opportunities are preserved and conducted in accordance with public health guidance.

-- 6. In short, with its high transmission and mortality rates, COVID-19 poses a risk to all voters, especially those who could develop severe complications like some of the Individual Plaintiffs.
-The pandemic has already decimated voter registration rates and third-party voter registration initiatives, and makes it impossible for voters to comply safely with certain requirements for mail-in absentee voting, including the witness or notary requirement.
+6. In short, with its high transmission and mortality rates, COVID-19 poses a risk to all voters, especially those who could develop severe complications like some of the Individual Plaintiffs.
+The pandemic has already decimated voter registration rates and third-party voter registration initiatives, and makes it impossible for voters to comply safely with certain requirements for mail-in absentee voting, including the two-witness or notary requirement.
 In addition, election officials anticipate severe shortages of poll workers, who justifiably fear contracting the disease, resulting in fewer polling sites.
-A number of states' election officials, including in North Carolina, have already felt compelled to postpone primary and other elections by weeks or months in the face of this unprecedented public health emergency. - 7.
-As of the filing of this complaint, Defendants have failed to implement adequate election-related measures to mitigate the impact of the COVID-19 crisis on North Carolina's upcoming general election and safeguard the voting rights of countless eligible North Carolina voters.
-The recently-enacted amendments in House Bill 1169 ("HB 1169") are entirely inadequate to address the constitutional violations implicated in this lawsuit.
-Under HB 1169, North Carolina still requires at least one witness or a notary, still requires poll workers to reside within the county, and does not provide any way for individuals to request an absentee ballot via phone.
-HB 1169 §§ 1(a), 1(b), 2(a).
-It fails entirely to address voter registration, the uniform hours requirement, the restrictions on organizations like the
+A number of states' election officials, including in North Carolina, have already felt compelled to postpone primary and other elections by weeks or months in the face of this unprecedented public health emergency.